neverblued/vodka.js/README.md

-My implementation approach is focused on creating an intellectual system that would solve the excercise by itself and save lazy me from googling out the right algorithm.
+My implementation approach is focused on creating an intellectual system that would solve the exercise by itself and save lazy me from googling out the right algorithm.

 ### Coding